danilomo/energy_measurement_scripts/README.md

 The monitor scripts are synchronized with a few miliseconds of difference between the samples.
 It uses some sysstat commands (mpstat, sysstat), iotop, and /proc/net/dev to measure CPU (host and VMs), IO, memory, and network.
-The energy measurement is performed by sending HTTP requests to the "Expert Power Control" device, plugged between the host and the energy supply, and connected to the local network.
+The energy measurement is performed by sending HTTP requests to the "Expert Power Control" device [1], plugged between the host and the energy supply, and connected to the local network.